Vulture-OSINT-Automation-Tool/Vulture/README.md

 This is a brute-force style program that will eventually alert Google bot detection.
 If detection is alerted, you must wait for a lockout cooldown or change IP.

+We want to give credit to [Fast-Google-Dorks-Scan](https://github.com/IvanGlinkin/Fast-Google-Dorks-Scan) for inspiration and aid in understanding how we could implement this tactic into our code.

 ### Whois `-w`
 The whois module is ran by addint the `-w` switch.
 This module will gather information on the domain and its registration.
 This option will also ask if you are interested in querying the reputation of the domain which will check to see if theres known issues with the domain.
 It will then ask if you want to check how much domain registration history there is.